 - a.k.a.
 Rocchio classifier

 - Training: compute centroid for each class

 - center of all points of that class

 - like: centroid for a cluster

 - Classification:

 - assign each data point to nearest centroid

-- RapidMiner:

-- available in Mannheim RapidMiner Toolbox Extension

 - Python:

 - scikit_learn.neighbors.NearestCentroid

 Sounds pretty much just like k-NN, huh?